You have no items in your shopping cart.

 The Interleukin Family

-Interleukins (ILs) are a type of signaling molecules (cytokines) that play a crucial role in cell communication within the immune system.
-They are produced by various cells, especially immune cells like white blood cells (leukocytes).
-Interleukins regulate the growth, differentiation, and behaviour of immune cells by binding to specific receptors on target cells.
+Interleukins (ILs) are a highly critical subset of cytokines that play a crucial role in cell communication within the immune system.
+Originally named because they were observed to be expressed by white blood cells (leukocytes) acting on other leukocytes, we now know they are produced by a wide variety of body cells.
+Interleukins regulate the growth, differentiation, and behaviour of immune cells by binding to specific high-affinity cell surface receptors.

 There are different types of interleukins, and each type serves specific functions in regulating the immune response.
-For example, some interleukins promote inflammation to help the body fight infections, while others regulate the immune response to prevent excessive inflammation and maintain immune balance.
+For example, some interleukins promote inflammation to help the body fight infections, while others regulate the immune response to prevent excessive inflammation and maintain immune balance (homeostasis).

-Interleukins are categorised into distinct protein families according to their structural similarities, such as IL-1, IL-2, IL-6, IL-10, IL-12, and IL-17 families.
+Interleukins are categorised into distinct protein families according to their structural similarities and the receptors they bind to, such as the IL-1, IL-2, IL-6, IL-10, IL-12, and IL-17 families.

-• The interleukin family has become a crucial focus for drug development, with numerous medications targeting these molecules.
-Several of these drugs are already available in the market and hold a substantial portion of the pharmaceutical market for treating related diseases.
+Clinical Significance: The interleukin family has become a crucial focus for drug development, particularly monoclonal antibody therapies.
+Several of these biologic drugs are already available in the market and hold a substantial portion of the pharmaceutical industry for treating autoimmune diseases, inflammatory disorders, and various cancers.

 IL-1 Family